heavyimage/Fake-NYC-Subway-Stations/README.md

 ## Fake NYC Subway Station bot

-This code is for a twitter bot that makes me fake NYC subway stations by shufffling real NYC stations / locations around.
+A twitter bot that makes up fake NYC subway stations / service advisories by shufffling real NYC stations / locations around.

 It rejects actual subway stations if it makes one by mistake.

-It posts every 6 hours [@fake_nyc_subway](https://www.twitter.com/fake_nyc_subway)
+It posts every few hours [@fake_nyc_subway](https://www.twitter.com/fake_nyc_subway)

 ## To run:
 Clone the repo and create a file called secret.py alongside bot.py with the following contents: